Crisis Intervention and Response

-It is the responsibility of the Vice President of Student Services (or designee) to ensure that this procedure is followed and updated as needed.
+It is the responsibility of the Chief of Human Resources (or designee) to ensure that this procedure is followed and updated as needed.

 1.5 Policy Statement

-State and federal laws ensure the confidentiality of individual student rights as noted by HLC, and the College further desires to be in compliance with HIPAA privacy law mandates.
-However, when a student poses a risk to self and/or others, the ‘duty to warn’ statue shall prevail and it is the staff or faculty members’ responsibility to act in accordance with maintaining the safety of that student(s) and those who may be effected by extreme behaviors involving danger to self (suicidal) or others (homicidal).
+State and federal laws ensure the confidentiality of individual student rights as noted by HLC.
+The College further desires to comply with HIPAA and FERPA privacy law mandates.
+However, when a student poses a risk to self and/or others, the ‘duty to warn’ statute shall prevail and it is the staff or faculty members’ responsibility to act in accordance with maintaining the safety of that student(s) and those who may be effected by extreme behaviors involving danger to self (suicidal) or others (homicidal).